osbuild/cockpit-composer/README.md

 Then push the tag with `git push --tags`.
-This will trigger [cockpituous](https://github.com/cockpit-project/cockpituous/tree/master/release) to build a new release of welder-web.
+This will trigger [cockpituous](https://github.com/cockpit-project/cockpituous/tree/master/release) to build a new release of cockpit-composer.

-#### Releasing cockpit-composer

-Do this after tagging a new release of `welder-web` as described above.
-It uses the same source.

- * Build a new `.srpm` with `make cockpit-composer-srpm`, this will also download new translations.
- * Import the new `.srpm` into the appropriate RHEL release
+Finally, import the new `.srpm` into the appropriate RHEL release.

 ---
 Made with ♥ by the Welder [team](https://github.com/orgs/weldr/people) and its contributors